Children of Heaven: Plot

-One day, Zahra notices her missing pink shoes on another student, Roya's feet.
-After class, Zahra secretly follows Roya home.
-She later brings Ali with her for a confrontation, but from hiding, they discover that Roya's father is blind, so they decide to leave.
-When Roya does well in her studies, her father buys her new violet shoes and throws away Zahra's.
-Zahra is dismayed when she finds out from her new friend.
+One day, Zahra notices her missing pink shoes worn by Roya, another student.
+After class, Zahra follows Roya home and later brings Ali to recover her shoes.
+Upon seeing Roya's blind father, they leave without further action.
+To reward her school performance, Roya's father buys her new shoes and throws away Zahra's.
+Zahra is dismayed when she finds out.